 The Law Society has created an Interactive Retainer Letter Guide, taking you through provisions of a basic Retainer Letter.
 Remember that Retainer Letters must be tailored to the type of work you are doing, the particular matters for which you are retained and how you communicate with clients so a one-size-fits-all model is not appropriate.
 Clarity and completeness are more helpful than keeping the letter short.

-As you work through the Modules of the Small Firm Practice Course, you will encounter sections which suggest that you consider addressing matters in your Retainer Letter.
+As you work through the Modules of the Law Practice Essentials Course, you will encounter sections that suggest that you consider addressing matters in your Retainer Letter.
 Our interactive Retainer Letter Guide does not address all of these possibilities.
 We recommend that you revise your Retainer Letter to reflect your client’s particular situation as you work your way through the Modules.

 Did you know?